-I have 13 years experience working in marketing, communications and engagement, as a senior manager, within a number of private sector organisations and charities.
-I understand the demands of pressurised work environments, career change, redundancy, finding meaningful work, and attempting to achieve a work/life balance.
+I have 13 years of experience working in marketing, communications and engagement, as a senior manager, within a number of private sector organisations and charities.
+I understand the demands of pressurised work environments, career change, redundancy, burn out, finding meaningful work, and attempting to achieve a work/life balance.

 I particularly enjoyed working within the third sector, for a diverse range of charities specialising in addiction treatment, youth work, HIV/sexual health and dementia care and research.

 I have always enjoyed coaching individuals, bringing diverse groups together, and ensuring people feel informed, included, valued, listened to and empowered in their roles to bring about positive change.
 I see my therapeutic and coaching work as an extension of this ethos.